 2. Your Combined Loan to Value Ratio (CLTV)

-If you haven’t already heard, the best part about a RenoFi loan is that it lets you lend up to 90% of the post-renovation value of your home—not the current value like most construction loans.
+If you haven’t already heard, the best part about a RenoFi Loan is that it lets you lend up to 90% of the after renovation value of your home—not the current value like most construction loans.
 This enables you to borrow a lot more to tackle everything on your wishlist.
-CLTV is calculated by simply taking the value of the RenoFi loan plus your current outstanding mortgage balance and dividing by your post-renovation home value.
+CLTV is calculated by simply taking the value of the RenoFi Loan plus your current outstanding mortgage balance and dividing by your after renovation home value.
 CLTV is just a fancy way of saying how much equity you will have post renovation.
 The more equity, the lower the rate.

 3. Your Actual Loan Amount